 I don't want to sound alarmist but an unexpected gallbladder infection during a trip to the US cost me upward of $25,000.
-What would I have done without health insurance?
+What would I have done without my medical travel insurance?

 And then there was this, below.
-A strange growth on my forehead that grew enough to worry me seriously.
+A strange growth on my forehead that spread enough to worry me seriously.
 I happened to be in Santiago de Compostela, far from home.

 Again, I didn't have to pay.

 I don't need convincing: I buy a World Nomads policy each time I leave the country, period.
 I'm not particularly accident-prone but I don't want to spend the rest of my life paying off emergency surgery.

 Amazingly flattering selfie after three hours in the emergency ward in Santiago de Compostela, looking a lot better coming out than I did going in (you'll have to trust me on that)

 There are plenty of budget travel insurance companies that provide decent coverage, so choosing the most suitable can be difficult, especially since they're all out to court your business.